kazssym/bitbucket-api-client.java/README.md

-This file documents the *Java Client API for Bitbucket Cloud* project.
+This file documents the *Java Client API for Bitbucket® Cloud* project.

 # Introduction